-1. Revision.
-As for Paper 1 go through the syllabus thoroughly checking that you know and understand each Assessment Statement on the Core for SL and on the Core and AHL for HL.
+- 1. Revision.
+As for Paper 1 go through the syllabus thoroughly checking that you know and understand the chemistry given in the syllabus under 'NoS', 'Understandings', 'Applications and skills' and 'Guidance' for each sub-topic. - 2.
+Practice.

-2. Practice.
 Practice with past Paper 2 questions in two ways.
-As you revise each topic test yourself with past Section B questions on that topic.
-Once you have revised (UK) or reviewed (US) all topics, practice with past Section A questions paying particular attention to the data response question.
-Time yourself so that you spend the correct ratio of time on Sections A and B. If you cannot answer a question or get it wrong try to understand what the problem is.
+As you revise each topic test yourself with past short answer and extended response questions on that topic.
+Once you have revised (UK) or reviewed (US) all topics, practice with past Paper 2 exam papers.
+Time yourself so that you can be sure to answer all the questions in the time allowed.
+If you cannot answer a question or get it wrong try to understand what the problem is.
 You can do this by reading around the topic, discussing with other students or by asking your teacher.
 Learn from your mistakes.
+Remember that Objective 3 questions require you to think not just regurgitate what is written in the syllabus in the teacher's notes.
+There is no substitute for a thorough understanding of the underlying concepts.